menny/dotfiles/README.md

 # Usage

  * `dotfiles restore` - links the dotfiles in this repo to the correct locations.
+This is usually happens once, when you restoring to a new machine.
  * `dotfiles commit` - commits and pushes local changes to repo.
  * `dotfiles add [backup-name] [full/path/to/.dotfile]` - adds a dotfile to this repo with the given name.
  * _(not supported)_ `dotfiles.sh add-enc [backup-name] [full/path/to/.dotfile]` - adds a dotfile to this repo with the given name, and encrypts it.